-A leading independent advocacy group for people aged over 60, National Seniors Australia has about 130,000 members across the country.
+A leading independent advocacy group for Australians aged over 60.
 It represents the views of older Australians to all levels of government to ensure a fair go on issues of age discrimination, mature-age employment, retirement income, health care, aged care and the cost of living.

 Challenger Limited (Challenger) is an investment management firm focused on providing customers with financial security for retirement.

 Challenger operates two core investment businesses, a fiduciary Funds Management division and an APRA-regulated Life division.
 Challenger Life Company Limited (Challenger Life) is Australia's largest provider of annuities.